s-ryanlee/SI538_PRCsurvey/csv_files/README.md

 csv file with responses filtered on release date (10/19/20 to 10/29/20)

 **"recorded_responses_wlists"**
-csv file with responses filtered on release date and multi-response questions as lists insteaad of a single string of characters
+csv file with responses filtered on release date and multi-response questions as lists instead of a single string of characters